harveypekar/3dgraphics/project/description.md

 ### Mesh generation optimization

 You might have noticed it takes a while to generate a chunk's mesh, or that the frame rate goes down a lot when you've loading in a bunch of chunks.
 The reason is that we're generating a ton of triangles that will never be visible.
+In fact, mort of our triangles will never be visible, as they are between two blocks.

 For example: let's look at some blocks from the top